 : How many times can I dive per day?

-A: Most liveaboard cruises allow divers to take part in four dives per day, including one at sunset or in the evening.
+A: Most liveaboard cruises allow divers to take part in up to four dives per day, including one at sunset or in the evening.
 For physiological reasons of safety, and because of the average depths, it is not possible for recreational divers to do more than this.
 The night dive is normally shorter in time and shallower than the day dives, which are up to 65 minutes long.
 On Similan day trips, the maximum number of dives is two.
 This is simply due to the logistics of travel time and surface intervals.

 : How do I get to the dive center or pier?

 A: Almost all of the boats we offer cruises on are moored at Tab Lamu (Thap Lamu) pier in Phang Nga.
-One or two sail from Phuket or even Koh Lanta, but the nearest point of the mainland to the dive sites is at Tab Lamu pier.
+One or two sail from Phuket, but the nearest point of the mainland to the dive sites is at Tab Lamu pier.
 All of our dive center partners will transport guests from Khao Lak hotels and resorts to the pier for free and in time to board the boat.
 Some even offer a free pick up service from hotels and the airport in Phuket.
 This free pick up service normally starts in the south of Phuket in the mid-afternoon and passes the airport in the early evening, ready for 8-10pm departure from the pier.
 The journey from Khao Lak town to the pier is 14km, and there is rarely any traffic to affect the travelling time.
-From Phuket airport to Khao Lak takes about 45 minutes, and is a distance of 72km.
+From Phuket airport to Khao Lak takes about an hour, and is a distance of 72km.
 From Phuket Town or the hotel and resort areas such as Patong, it is purely dependent on the traffic, but journeys can take two hours in some cases.
 Private taxis in Phuket almost never use the meters and the average costs are 1,500THB from the airport and 2,000-2,500THB from Patong and Phuket Town.
 Public buses depart from Phuket Town every hour or so and pass the airport.
 This is a much cheaper option, but will obviously take considerably more time.
 For those joining a liveaboard cruise which sails in the evening, it is advisable to leave one’s hotel at lunchtime by taxi or mid-morning by bus.
 Depending on the boat and dive center it’s sometimes possible to leave the airport at any time up until 7pm, if travelling by taxi.
 Some boats, however insist on guests arriving in Khao Lak by 3pm for an evening departure.
-Day trips and some liveaboard trips, such as those on Genesis, and Camic leave in the morning, so guests are strongly advised to spend the night before in Khao Lak, rather than Phuket.
+Day trips and some liveaboard trips, leave in the morning, so guests are strongly advised to spend the night before in Khao Lak, rather than Phuket.

 : Can my non-diving partner or children come along?